-Sunny beaches by day; starry skies at night.
+Sunny beaches by day; starry skies by night.
 Welcome to Beverly Shores.

 Originally designed as a resort, Beverly Shores is 36 miles east of downtown Chicago, just a train ride away on the South Shore Line.
 The community is known locally as “The Island” as it is located along four miles of Lake Michigan beaches and surrounded by the Indiana Dunes National Park.

 Students attend Michigan City Schools’ unified district including Pine Elementary School, Barker Middle School and Michigan City High School.

 Michigan City Area Schools